 In future work, we will focus on modeling the dynamics of ultrasonic lubrication in locomotion, with particular attention to activation timing during the gait cycle.
-By relating activation phases to locomotion efficiency and stability, we aim to develop optimized friction control strategies for locomotion and explore additional functionalities, such as adaptive steering and interaction with complex environments.
+By relating activation phases to locomotion efficiency and stability, we aim to develop optimized friction control strategies for locomotion and explore additional functionalities, such as adaptive steering and programmable interaction with complex environments.

-\section{ACKNOWLEDGMENT}
+\section{Acknowledgment}

-The authors would like to thank Remi van Starkenburg, from central workshop of TU Delft (DEMO), for support fabricating the modules and Maurits Pfaff, Cognitive Robotics department of TU Delft, for support integrating the piezoelectric elements.
+The authors would like to thank Remi van Starkenburg, from the Central Workshop of TU Delft (DEMO), for support in fabricating the modules and Maurits Pfaff, Cognitive Robotics department of TU Delft, for support in integrating the piezoelectric plates.